infobyte/faraday_agent_dispatcher/CHANGELOG/current/fix_logs.md

-Fixs logs and use change strings to fstrings.
+Fix logs and change .format to fstrings